Uniform Partnership Act

 The Uniform Partnership Act (UPA), which includes revisions that are sometimes called the Revised Uniform Partnership Act (RUPA), is a uniform act (similar to a model statute), proposed by the National Conference of Commissioners on Uniform State Laws ("NCCUSL") for the governance of business partnerships by U.S. States.
 Several versions of UPA have been promulgated by the NCCUSL, the earliest having been put forth in 1914, and the most recent in 1997.

 Revised Uniform Partnership Act

-The NCCUSL's first revision of UPA was promulgated in 1992 and amended in 1993 and 1994.
+The NCCUSL's first revision of UPA was promulgated in 1992 and amended in 1993 and 1994, and again in 2013.
 The 1994 revision was often referred to as the Revised Uniform Partnership Act (RUPA).
 Confusion arose when the 1996 and 1997 versions were also called RUPA.
 Because of this confusion, the NCCUSL now officially refers to each UPA version as "Uniform Partnership Act (year)," where "year" is replaced by the actual year that NCCUSL approved it.
 Many people still use the term "RUPA" to mean any version from 1994 forward.
 Thus, "RUPA" may actually imply any version of UPA except the 1914 version.